canavarro86/vpn_bot/Readme.md

 =========================================================================================

 ABOUT
-This is a project for non-Roscomnadzor block of information.
+This is a project for non-Roscomnadzor block in Russia.